shovon/javascript-private-variables/README.md

 ## Rule Modify Public Variables (no-public)

 With public member variables, and having external classes modify the member, it becomes difficult to track down what was it that modified the value.
-The best thing to do is to avoid public variables altogether and use either getter and setter methods, or use [JavaScript getters and setters](http://ejohn.org/blog/javascript-getters-and-setters/).
+The best thing to do is to avoid public variables altogether and use getter and setter methods.

+However, this rule fails to handle the case when a specific assignment expression represents the assignment to a [JavaScript setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).

 ## Rule Details